tjheffner/vue-pa11y/README.md

 ```

 If your site has a sitemap, that can be passed in as an option in the package.json `report` command, e.g. `pa11y-ci --sitemap http://example.com/sitemap.xml -j > pa11y-report.json`.
 This will check the urls in your sitemap, __in addition to__ any links defined inside the `.pa11yci` urls array noted above.

-## How to use

-Fill out an array of URLs and any configuration options you need, run `npm run report` to generate the .json file used by the dashboard.
-`npm run dev` to see it locally, or `npm run build` for the entire thing.
-A dashboard breakdown of the overall data, as well as a more comprehensive breakdown for each issue per site is generated.
-Happy testing!